PyO3/maturin/Readme.md

 You can then e.g. install your package with `pip install .`.
 With `pip install . -v` you can see the output of cargo and pyo3-pack.

-You can use the options `manylinux`, `skip-auditwheel`, `bindings`, `cargo-extra-args` and `rustc-extra-args` under `[tool.pyo3-pack]` the same way you would when running pyo3-pack directly.
+You can use the options `manylinux`, `skip-auditwheel`, `bindings`, `strip`, `cargo-extra-args` and `rustc-extra-args` under `[tool.pyo3-pack]` the same way you would when running pyo3-pack directly.
 The `bindings` key is required for cffi and bin projects as those can't be automatically detected.
+Currently, all build are in release mode (see [this thread](https://discuss.python.org/t/pep-517-debug-vs-release-builds/1924) for details).

 ```toml
 [build-system]